-I am graduating this spring with a B.A. in Psychology.
-I will applying for graduate school this fall to obtain a Master's in Social Work
+I graduated in spring with a B.A. in Psychological Science.
+I will applying for graduate school this fall.
+My goal is to obtain a Master's in Social Work

 My name is Priscilla Perez and I am currently an Undergraduate obtaining a degree in Medical Anthropology at CSUSM.
 As I graduate this Spring, I am excited to be working with Dr. D’Anna-Hernandez and Raquel Good where I will be gaining knowledge in lab research and public health.
 Upon completion of my Bachelors degree and internship here at Cal State San Marcos, my goal is to attend graduate school and enroll in a Public Health program where I will be concentrating mainly on Epidemiology.